upgini/upgini/README.md

 We calculate all the accuracy metrics and uplifts for non-linear machine learning algorithms, like gradient boosting or neural networks.
 If your external data consumer is a linear ML algorithm (like log regression), you might notice different accuracy metrics after data enrichment.

 ## 💸 Is it a free or paid service?
-We can three types of data sources: public data, community data and commerical data.
+We have three types of data sources: public data, community data and commerical data.
 The usage of public data is free of charge.
-The usage of community data is free of charge if you publish your data for other users feature searches.
+The usage of community data is free of charge if you publish your data for community searches.
 The usage of commercial data is paid.

-#### How may I publish my own data to get access to community data?
+#### How may I publish my own data to get free access to community data?
-If you have ANY data which you might consider as royalty and license-free ([Open Data](http://opendatahandbook.org/guide/en/what-is-open-data/)) and potentially valuable for supervised ML applications, you may publish it for **community usage**.
+If you have ANY data which you might consider as royalty and license-free ([Open Data](http://opendatahandbook.org/guide/en/what-is-open-data/)) and potentially valuable for supervised ML applications, you may publish it for **community usage** and get free access for community data.
-Firstly please Sign Up here: https://profile.upgini.com After that you can copy a unique API access key and upload your data sample right from Jupyter:
+To do that firstly please Sign Up here: https://profile.upgini.com After that you can copy a unique API access key and upload your data sample right from Jupyter:
 ```python
 import pandas as pd